Uttar Pradesh Police

 Uttar Pradesh Police is one of the oldest police departments in the Republic of India, and is the largest police force in the world, having about 68 district police department (excluding 7 commissionerates) in it.

-The Uttar Pradesh Police is headquartered at Signature Building, Gomti Nagar Extension in Lucknow which was earlier located in city of Prayagraj.
+The Uttar Pradesh Police is headquartered at Signature Building, Gomti Nagar Extension in Lucknow, having been previously located in the state's judicial capital: Prayagraj.

 The Uttar Pradesh Police employ around 1,368 gazetted officers, and 231,443 non gazetted uniformed officers.
 Uttar Pradesh Police is governed by the Department of Home and Confidential of Uttar Pradesh.

 The Uttar Pradesh Police is headed by the Director General of Police (DGP) for the state of Uttar Pradesh, who is the highest-ranking (DG) IPS officer of the state cadre.
 UP Police is the first Indian state police agency to have a highway patrol Unit, the UP-Highway Police (UPHP).

 History

 The present police system in the country was created following the recommendation of the Police Commission headed by Mr. H.M.
 Court in 1860, which led to the enactment of the Police Act of 1861 that is in force even today.
 The same Mr. Court became the first Inspector General of Police (IGP) of the then North West Province and Avadh which comprised the territory of the present state of Uttar Pradesh.
 The Police structure was erected in the form of the following eight organizations: